breitreiter/vox/README.md

 ## Usage

-**Basic usage:**
+**Basic transcription:**

 ```bash
 vox
 ```

-Speak into your microphone, press Enter when done.
-Transcription is printed and copied to clipboard.
+1. Speak into your microphone
+2. Press **Tab** to toggle between Content and Instruction modes
+3. Press **Enter** when done speaking
+4. Review the raw transcription
+5. If LLM is enabled and you provided instructions, review the processed result
+6. Press **Enter** to append more content or give new instructions
+7. Press **Escape** to accept and copy to clipboard

 **List audio devices:**